wenbei421/ideas/README.md

 # ideas
-this is a ideas project of my
+this is a my ideas